-September 20th, 2017 – Our 160th meeting.
+February 21st, 2018 – Our 164th meeting.
 We continue our thirteenth year!

-The next meeting of the Clarksville (TN) Civil War Roundtable will be on Wednesday, September 20th, 2017 at the Bone & Joint Center, 980 Professional Park Drive, right across the street from Tennova Hospital.
+The next meeting of the Clarksville (TN) Civil War Roundtable will be on Wednesday, February 21st, 2018 at the Bone & Joint Center, 980 Professional Park Drive, right across the street from Tennova Hospital.
 This is just off Dunlop Lane and Holiday Drive and only a few minutes east of Governor’s Square mall.
 The meeting begins at 7:00 pm and is always open to the public.
 Members please bring a friend or two – new recruits are always welcomed.

 Last Month’s meeting

-March 2018 – David Deatrick, Louisville CWRT – “Kentucky Union General Lovell Rosseau”
+May 2018 – David Deatrick, Louisville CWRT – “Kentucky Union General Lovell Rosseau”